 You’re planning a party and it’s time to start making the invitations.
 You have a bit of creativity running through your veins and decide to create the invitations yourself.
 Making personal party invitations is a great way to save money and customize every attendees’ invite.

 For example, if you were planning a birthday party for your 5-year-old and the theme was “Fall Festival,” it might be hard to find birthday invitations that match that theme.
 By making your own, you know that you’ll get exactly what you want.
 No matter what kind of party it is that you’re planning and what the theme is, you can create invitations for it.
+All you need is some patience, a printer and the right kind of paper (postcard paper works best).
 You can even make them unique for each child that you invite!

 When everything is said and done, you’ll have the enjoyment of taking all the credit for your amazing invites.
 Ready to start the process?

 Continue reading below for some tips on planning your party and making your own party invitations!

 1. Find Your Style

 Think about the type of event you’re throwing and find a style that compliments it.
 There are a lot of different styles to choose from, so you might want to do some research and find things that you either like or don’t like.
 You can then determine the illustrations, color schemes, and typography you want on the cards.